Carbon neutrality/climate change action

 Basic approach

-Idemitsu Kosan aims to realize a carbon-neutral (CN) and recycling-oriented society by utilizing its group's strength of "provide for society capabilities" and fulfilling its "responsibility to support people's lives" and "Responsibility to protect the global environment now and in the future."
-With regard to efforts to address climate change, while continuing to disclose information in accordance with the TCFD recommendations, which we signed in support of in 2020, we will continue to expand disclosure with the IFRS S2 framework in mind, and accelerate our efforts with the understanding and cooperation of our stakeholders.
+Idemitsu Kosan aims to fulfill its "responsibility to support people's lives" and "Responsibility to protect the global environment now and in the future" by leveraging its group's strength of "provide for society capabilities" to realize a carbon-neutral (CN) and recycling-oriented society.
+With regard to its efforts to address climate change, while continuing to disclose information in accordance with the TCFD recommendations, which it signed in 2020, it will also expand disclosure with an eye toward disclosure within the IFRS S2/SSBJ framework, and will accelerate its efforts with the understanding and cooperation of all stakeholders.

 Signing of support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)